By Alexis Adams, MSc, PAg

 The two main modes by which insect vectors transmit viruses between plants are known as persistent and non-persistent transmission.
 The mode of transmission depends on the virus.

-Persistent transmission involves an insect ingesting a virus from an infected plant, after which the virus passes through the insect’s circulatory system and is lodged in their salivary glands.
-This process takes over a day, thus an insect is not immediately able to infect other plants after feeding on an infected plant.
-Once an insect is infected with a persistently transmitted virus, they are infected for life and will continue to transmit the virus for the duration of their life cycle.
+Persistent transmission involves an insect ingesting a virus from an infected plant, after which the virus travels through the insect’s circulatory system and lodges in its salivary glands.
+This process takes over a day; thus, an insect cannot immediately infect other plants after feeding on an infected plant.
+Once an insect is infected with a persistently transmitted virus, it remains infected for life and will continue to transmit the virus throughout its life cycle.

-Non-persistent transmission takes place when an insect feeds on an infected plant and carries the virus on their mouthparts to other plants.
+Non-persistent transmission occurs when an insect feeds on an infected plant and carries the virus on its mouthparts to other plants.
 After feeding on a few plants, the virus will be shed from the insect’s mouthparts.
-The virus does not have to pass through the insect’s body so virus transmission can occur immediately.
-Unlike persistent transmission, an insect will not continue to infect plants until it picks up more of the virus through feeding on another infected plant.
+The virus does not have to pass through the insect’s body, so virus transmission can occur immediately.
+Unlike persistent transmission, an insect will not continue to infect plants unless it acquires more virus by feeding on another infected plant.

 Viruses of Concern to Saskatchewan